Roasted Greek lemon potatoes is one of my all-time favorite recipes—ever!

 Instructions

-- Preheat your oven to 425ºF.
+- Preheat your oven to 425ºF (use the convection function if your oven has one).
 Cut your potatoes into wedges.

-- Toss potatoes in a roasting pan with olive oil, garlic, 2 teaspoons salt, pepper, oregano, and lemon
+- Toss potatoes in a roasting pan with olive oil, garlic, 2 teaspoons salt, pepper, oregano, and mustard (if you are using).

 - Roast potatoes for 30 minutes.
 Then give them a shake/toss, and roast 15-20 minutes more.